Krayveneer/Sim/README.md

 ## Assumptions

 Several assumptions have been made during the writing of this code:
-- A minimum of 200 Royal Beanster must be in the inventory before using the simulator
+- A minimum of 150 Royal Beanster must be in the inventory before using the simulator
     - Casually farm Royal Ruby Bean to fulfil this quota
-- A minimum of 100 Leaping Lavish Beanster must be in the inventory before using the simulator
+- A minimum of 250 Leaping Lavish Beanster must be in the inventory before using the simulator
     - Casually farm Lavish Lapis Bean and Golden Harps to fulfill this quota
+- A minimum of 15.000 Golden Harps must be in the inventory before using the simulator
+    - Casually farm Golden Harps to fulfill this quote
-- The minimum amount of cheese is required as to prevent infinite loop where the chain tries to balance and optimize farming runs of three different resources back to back at the same time
+- The minimum amount of cheese and harps is required as a safety net to do farming runs for Golden Harps, Lapis Lavish Beans, and Royal Ruby Beans should no beans are inputted as an initial condition
 - Leaping Lavish Beanster is used in any room that is not an Ultimate Target room
 - Room 1 Retreat (R1R) strategy:
     - This is employed for purely Fabled Fertilizer farming